venkatperi/webpkr/README.md

   path$( 'dist' )
 } )
 ```

-Create a `webpack.config.js` in your project's root and add these lines to it:
+Create a `webpack.config.js` in your project's root and add:

 ```javascript
 const webpkr = require('webpkr');